Wealthsimple makes powerful financial tools to help you grow and manage your money. Learn more

 Lee: First things first.
 If your account is compromised, or could be compromised, the first thing to do is change your password.
 In Wealthsimple, this additionally forces all devices to log out of your account.

 Meanwhile, if someone has your phone, you have to have trusted the person enough to give it to them or they have to have stolen it.
-It's a good reason to make sure your phone has thumbprint access and locks itself when you're not using it.
 If they steal it, odds are you know that it's been stolen and you can have that device's access revoked.
 When you sign up for Wealthsimple two-step verification, you get a one-time-use recovery code.
 Write it down somewhere and keep it safe!
 If a device gets lost or stolen, you can use the code to disable two-step verification.
 You'll have a clean start — just like changing the lock on your home after a break-in.
 Then turn two-step verification on again.
 (If you get confused along the way, we can always help you here.)

 Justin: But that's incredibly uncommon.
 By far the most common way people get hacked is by someone somewhere far away from you and your phone.
 And two-step verification will protect you from that.